MattHodge/Graphite-PowerShell-Functions/README.md

 * `<Counter Name="\Web Service(YourIISWebSite)\Total Bytes Sent"/>`
 * `<Counter Name="\ASP.NET Apps v4.0.30319(_lm_w3svc_1_Root_YourIISApp)\Request Wait Time"/>`
 * `<Counter Name="\PhysicalDisk(*)\Avg.
 Disk Write Queue Length"/>`

+#### MetricReplace Configuration Section

+This section lists regex find and replace rules used to clean up the Windows performance counters before sending them on to Graphite.
+Most people will be able to leave this section alone as it configured using sensible defaults.

+The script processes these in the order they appear in the configuration file. **Order is important!**

+There are two methods for replacing metrics with custom names:

+1. **Replace with custom value.** This does a regex search on `This`, and replaces it with the value in `With`.
+For example:
+`<MetricReplace This="\#" With="num"/>`
+This would find the *#* symbol and replace it with the text *num*
+1. **Replace with RegEx capture group.** This does a regex search on `This`, and then replaces it with the value in `With`.
+It then uses the RegEx capture that was found and substities it for `#{CAPTUREGROUP}`.
+This this will only work for the first capture.
+For example:
+`<MetricReplace This="physicaldisk\(.* (.*)\:\)" With="physicaldisk.#{CAPTUREGROUP}-drive"/>`
+This would capture the drive letter of the phyiscal disk, and replace the whole string with physicaldisk.*DriverLetter*-drive.

+If you want to use the regex capture replace, I recommend doing this first, as it's easier to capture these sections before the metrics get cleaned.

 #### Filtering Configuration Section